Data Cuts, Broader Population Comparison, & Current Participants

 When at least five museums of the same type or geographic location (city or state) sign up for the Annual Survey of Museum-Goers, you may also receive additional comparative data cuts, giving you even more benchmarking data.

-Below are the data cuts available for 2024.
+Below are the data cuts that were available for 2024.

 By Museum Type